 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-Chile Relleno Wontons With Jalapeño Soy Sauce Recipe
+Chile Relleno Wontons with Jalapeño Soy Sauce Recipe

-5 Stars 4 Stars 3 Stars 2 Stars 1 Star
+5 Stars 4 Stars 3 Stars 2 Stars 1 Star 4.3 from 25 reviews

 • Author: admin

-• Total Time: 35 minutes
+• Total Time: 20 minutes

 Description